-The Committee shall report to the Board of Directors either formally in writing, or verbally, as it considers appropriate on the matters within its terms of reference at least once a year, but more frequently if it so wishes.
+6.1 The Committee shall report to the Board of Directors either formally in writing, or verbally, as it considers appropriate on the matters within its terms of reference at least once a year, but more frequently if it so wishes.

 6.2 The Audit Committee shall report to the Board of Directors on any specific matters referred to it for investigation and report.

 6.3 A Statement on Risk Management and Internal Control shall be prepared at the end of each financial year that complies with regulatory guidelines for inclusion in the annual report of the Company.

-6.1 The Audit Committee Report must be clearly set out in the annual report of the Company;
+6.4 The Audit Committee must prepare for the Board’s consideration and approval, a report of the Audit Committee Report to be set out in the annual report of the Company.

-6.2 The Audit Committee Report shall include the following or such content as may be varied or prescribed by Bursa Malaysia Securities Berhad:-
+6.5 The Audit Committee Report shall include the following or such content as may be varied or prescribed by Bursa Malaysia Securities Berhad:-

-6.2.1 The composition of the Audit Committee, including the name, designation (indicating the Chairman) and directorship of the members (indicating whether the directors are independent or otherwise);
+6.5.1 The composition of the Audit Committee, including the name, designation (indicating the Chairman) and directorship of the members (indicating whether the directors are independent or otherwise);

-6.2.2 The number of Audit Committee meetings held during the financial year and details of attendance of each Audit Committee member;
+6.5.2 The number of Audit Committee meetings held during the financial year and details of attendance of each Audit Committee member;

-6.2.4 A summary of the work of the internal audit function.
+6.5.4 A summary of the work of the internal audit function.

 7.0 Rights of Auditors